 Subject: A drop of water on a polished metal surface.

-Action: Drop falls from above, impacts surface, ripples expand
+Action: A drop falls from above, impacts the surface, and ripples

 Context: Black backdrop, single side-lit highlight.